Clodius Albinus

 Decimus Clodius Albinus (c.
 150 – 19 February 197) was a Roman imperial pretender between 193 and 197.
-He was proclaimed emperor by the legions in Britain and Hispania (the Iberian Peninsula, comprising modern Spain and Portugal) after the murder of Pertinax in 193 (known as the "Year of the Five Emperors"), and proclaimed himself emperor again in 196, before his final defeat and death the following year.
+He was proclaimed emperor by the legions in Britain and Hispania after the murder of Pertinax in 193 (known as the "Year of the Five Emperors").
+Initially Albinus cooperated with another contender for the throne, Septimius Severus, but the two turned on each other in 196 and commenced a civil war.
+Albinus died in battle the following year.

 Biography

 Early life

 Albinus was born in Hadrumetum, Africa Province (Sousse, Tunisia) to an aristocratic Roman family.
-The unreliable Historia Augusta claims his parents' names were Aurelia Messallina and Ceionius Postumus, along with other relatives mentioned in Vita Albini none of these names are considered likely to be accurate by modern historians.
+The unreliable Historia Augusta claims his parents' names were Aurelia Messallina and Ceionius Postumus, along with other relatives mentioned in Vita Albini.
+None of these names are considered likely to be accurate by modern historians.
 The text also claims that Clodius received the cognomen Albinus because of the extraordinary whiteness of his complexion.

 Career under Marcus Aurelius and Commodus

 Showing a disposition for military life, he entered the army when very young and served with distinction, especially in 175 during the rebellion of Avidius Cassius against Emperor Marcus Aurelius.
 His merit was acknowledged by the Emperor in two letters in which he calls Albinus an African, who resembled his countrymen but little, and who was praiseworthy for his military experience and the gravity of his character.
 The Emperor likewise declared that without Albinus the legions (in Bithynia) would have gone over to Avidius Cassius, and that he intended to have him chosen consul.

 The Emperor Commodus gave Albinus a command in Gallia Belgica and afterwards in Britain.
 A false rumor having been spread that Commodus had died, Albinus denounced the man before his soldiers in Britain, calling Commodus a tyrant, and maintaining that it would be useful to the Roman Empire to restore to the Senate its ancient dignity and power.
 The Senate was very pleased with these sentiments, but not so the Emperor, who sent Junius Severus to relieve Albinus of his command.
 Despite this, Albinus kept his command until after the murders of Commodus and his successor Pertinax in 193.